 About The Promotion Network Inc

 Omnicom Group creates advertising that is omnipresent.
 The company ranks as the world's #1 corporate media services conglomerate, with 1,500 agencies across 100-plus countries conducting advertising, marketing, and public relations operations.
-It serves global advertising clients through its agency networks BBDO Worldwide, DDB Worldwide, and TBWA Worldwide, while such firms as GSD&M, Merkley + Partners, and Zimmerman Advertising provide services for regional and national clients.
-Its Diversified Agency Services division, including Fleishman-Hillard, Integer, and Rapp, provides public relations and other marketing services.
+It serves global clients through its agency networks BBDO Worldwide, DDB Worldwide, and TBWA Worldwide.
+Agencies such as OMD, PHD, and Hearts & Science comprise the Omnicom Media Group, which provides end-to-end, data-driven media services.
+Omnicom's Diversified Agency Services division includes 200 companies providing customer relationship management (CRM) as well as branding and research, events, and public relations.
+The US accounts for about 50% of sales.

 Omnicom is active in four primary disciplines: Advertising, Customer Relationship Management (CRM), Public Relations, and Healthcare.

-The CRM segment consists of two units, CRM Customer Experience & CRM Execution & Support.
-CRM Consumer Experience consists of Omnicom Precision Marketing Group’s digital/direct marketing agencies, as well as its branding, shopper marketing, and experiential marketing agencies.
+The CRM segment, which accounts for nearly 30% of revenue, consists of two units, CRM Customer Experience and CRM Execution & Support.
+CRM Consumer Experience includes Omnicom Precision Marketing Group and digital/direct marketing agencies as well as branding, shopper marketing, and experiential marketing agencies.
 CRM Execution & Support carries out field marketing, sales support, merchandising, and point of sale, as well as other specialized marketing and custom communications services.

-Public Relations services generate around 10% of sales, while Healthcare marketing and communications focused segment provides around 5%.
+Public Relations services, including corporate communications and crisis management, generate about 10% of sales, while Healthcare-focused marketing and communications provides about 7%.

 Sales and Marketing

-As a leading global advertising, marketing, and corporate communications company, Omnicom has a large and diverse client base, and often several Omnicom agencies will serve the same client concurrently.
-None of its clients account for more than 5% of revenue, while its top 100 clients account for a little more than 50% of revenue and are served on average by 50 Omnicom agencies.
+As a leading global advertising, marketing, and corporate communications company, Omnicom has a large and diverse client base.
+Often several Omnicom agencies will serve the same client concurrently.
+None of its clients account for more than 5% of revenue, while its top 100 clients account for a little more than 50% of revenue and are served on average by more than 60 Omnicom agencies.

 Mergers and Acquisitions

-In March 2018, Omnicom agreed to acquire Elsevier's Japanese Pharma Communications business.
-Elsevier is part of RELX Group.
-Pharma Communications engages in the delivery of medical content for promotional materials and educational programs directed at doctors and patients.
+Another purchase earlier that year was Elsevier's Japanese Pharma Communications business.
+Pharma Communications delivers medical content for promotional materials and educational programs directed at doctors and patients.
+Omnicom made the purchase to grow its EMC K.K. healthcare marketing communications agency.

-In February that year, Omnicom acquired Snow Companies, a full-service patient engagement agency that focuses on direct-to-patient (DTP) communications, marketing, education, and patient research initiatives.
+Also in 2018 Omnicom acquired Virginia-based Snow Companies, a full-service patient engagement agency that focuses on direct-to-patient (DTP) communications, marketing, education, and patient research initiatives.
 It primarily serves major pharmaceutical and biotech companies.

 1999 BRYAN ST STE 3000